WGLab/PennCNV/docs/user-guide/input.md

 bs

-Click the “Column Chooser …” button in the tool bar (the third button to the right), and the column chooser window will appear.
+Click the Column Chooser  button in the tool bar (the third button to the right), and the column chooser window will appear.
 Then select the desired columns (GType, Log R Ratio and B Allele Frequency) to be included in output files.
-For example, if you see that the “B Allele Freq” is shown in the “Hidden Subcolumns” box, you can select it, then click the “<=Show” button, so that it can be moved to the “Displayed Subcolumns” box.
-The “Displayed Columns” box should contain at least the “Name” field and all individual identifiers.
-It is strongly recommended to also include “Chr” and “Position” field here.
-You can hide things like “Address” and “Index” and move them to the “Hidden Columns” box.
+For example, if you see that the B Allele Freq is shown in the Hidden Subcolumns box, you can select it, then click the <=Show button, so that it can be moved to the Displayed Subcolumns box.
+The Displayed Columns box should contain at least the Name field and all individual identifiers.
+It is strongly recommended to also include Chr and Position field here.
+You can hide things like Address and Index and move them to the Hidden Columns box.